xLoadingx/Rumble-Mod-Manager/README.md

 Please keep in mind this is my first time making a program like this.
 I am not good at this by any means.
 Your constructive feedback and suggestions would be extremely valuable as I work on refining and enhancing the project.

-# Installation Note
+# System Requirements
-- Ensure that .NET 8 or a later version is installed on your system before running the application.
+- NET 8 or higher is required to run this application.
+You can download that [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
+- This application is only compatible with Windows.

 ## How To Use